oxygenxml/oxygen-feedback-integration/README.md

 ## Automating DITA to WebHelp Responsive Output with Travis CI

-This topic assumes you have a DITA project hosted on a GitHub public or private repository.
+This procedure assumes you have a DITA project hosted on a GitHub public or private repository.

 The goal of this tutorial is to help you set up a Travis continuous integration job that automatically publishes your DITA project to [GitHub pages](https://pages.github.com/) after every commit.
 The published website will contain a feedback link on each page that would allow a contributor to easily suggest changes to the documentation by creating a pull request on GitHub with just a few clicks.

 ### Enable the Travis CI Build

-1. [Sign in to Travis CI](https://travis-ci.org/) with your GitHub account, accepting the GitHub [access permissions confirmation](https://docs.travis-ci.com/user/github-oauth-scopes).
+1. [Sign in to Travis CI](https://travis-ci.org/) with your GitHub account and accept the GitHub [access permissions confirmation](https://docs.travis-ci.com/user/github-oauth-scopes).
 2. Once you are signed in, and you have synchronized your GitHub repositories, go to your [profile page](https://travis-ci.org/profile) and enable Travis CI for the repository you want to build.

 ### Configure the Travis CI Build in your GitHub Project